-What questions do you have about coronavirus booster shots?
-Ask The Post.
+Can you mix and match vaccines?
+The Post answered your questions on coronavirus booster shots.

 This plan applies only to the Pfizer-BioNTech and Moderna vaccines, and Americans should get a booster shot eight months after receiving their second dose, the administration said.
 Guidance for people who received the one-dose Johnson & Johnson vaccine will come at a later date, officials said.

 What does that mean for you?
-Health and science reporters Joel Achenbach and Carolyn Y. Johnson will be answering questions about booster shots starting at 3:30 p.m.
-Eastern on Friday.
-Both reporters have been covering the coronavirus for The Washington Post since 2019 and focused most recently on the delta variant, vaccines, and the Centers for Disease Control and Prevention.
+Health and science reporters Joel Achenbach and Carolyn Y. Johnson answered your questions.
+Both reporters have been covering the coronavirus for The Washington Post since January 2020 and focused most recently on the delta variant, vaccines, and the Centers for Disease Control and Prevention.

 Looking for more?
 Sign up for our Coronavirus Updates newsletter to get the most important pandemic developments in your inbox every Monday, Wednesday and Friday.
 All stories in the newsletter are free to access.